Deficit Reduction Plan

 Our deficit reduction planning follows three tracks designed to capture comprehensive community input and ensure data-driven decision-making:

-- Dedham is partnering with Polco to launch the National Community Survey (NCS), which will gather representative data on residents' opinions about public safety, local services, infrastructure, economy, and quality of life.
+• Dedham is partnering with Polco to launch the National Community Survey (NCS), which will gather representative data on residents' opinions about public safety, local services, infrastructure, economy, and quality of life.
 Randomly selected residents will receive mailed invitations with personalized survey links, followed by a public link for broader community participation.
 The results will establish benchmarks for future decision-making.
-The survey will be launching in the coming weeks; please stay tuned for announcements by the Town.

-- Share your priorities and learn about municipal budgets!
-Join us for public forums this September and October to discuss the Town's budget process and connected directly with Town staff and officials about service and program priorities.
+• Share your priorities and learn about municipal budgets!
+Join us for public forums this Fall to discuss the Town's budget process and connected directly with Town staff and officials about service and program priorities.
 Q&A opportunities included.
 Dates and locations coming soon!

 What is the Deficit Reduction Working Group?